SumiSastri/react-forms-hub/src/components/docs/how-to-guides/modals.md

 11. Style as required in ```src/components/styles/modalStyles.css``` - the animation of the repo ease-in/out or slide-in/out can be written here

-12. Create sample modals to see that the reusable modal works - examples in this repo are FeebackModal/LoginModal
+12. Create sample modals to see that the reusable modal works - examples in this repo are FeebackModal/LoginModal/RegistrationFormModal

 13. You can now use the Modal in other projects

-14. Remember the modal style are dependent on using both the reusable component and the style sheet.
+14. Remember the modal style are dependent on using both the reusable component and the style sheet - the modal can be a side-slider that is the animation css written.
+The modal in this repo is a simple pop-up